mmnowak/tarot-quiz/README.md

 ### Target Audience

 * People interested in learning more about Tarot;
-* Tarot begginers and intermediate users;
+* Tarot beginners and intermediate users;
 * People interested in spirituality and psychology;
 * Visual learners;